AEADataEditor/replication-template-development/REPLICATION.md

 >
 > Partial reproduction means that a significant number (>25%) of programs and/or numbers are different.
 >
-> Note that if any data is confidential and not available, then a partial reproduction applies.
-This should be noted in the Reasons
+> Note that if some data is confidential and not available, then a partial reproduction applies.
+This should be noted in the Reasons.
 >
 > Note that when all data is confidential, it is unlikely that this exercise should have been attempted.
 >
-> Failure to reproduce: only a small number of programs ran successfully, or only a small number of numbers were successfully generated (<25%)
+> Failure to reproduce: only a small number of programs ran successfully, or only a small number of numbers were successfully generated (<25%).
+This also applies when all data is restricted-access and none of the **main** tables/figures are run.

 - [ ] full reproduction
 - [ ] full reproduction with minor issues